What Does "EM" Mean?

-One of the most noticeable differences is the requirement in the EM 385 manual for a written Accident Prevention Plan (APP).
-Which like the name suggests is a written plan that details how you will prevent accidents from happening on specific construction projects.
-Also different from OSHA is the requirement that you identify company officials responsible for safety with the APP so that if anything does happen Department of Defense Personnel know who to contact.
+One of the most noticeable differences is the requirement in the manual for a written Accident Prevention Plan (APP), which like the name suggests, is a written plan that details how you will prevent accidents from happening on specific construction projects.
+Also different from OSHA is the requirement that you identify company officials responsible for safety with the APP so that if anything does happen, Department of Defense Personnel know who to contact.

 EM 385-1-1 Training Requirements

 The EM 385 manual also has more rigorous training requirements than OSHA.
-Contractors working on a construction site for the military need to be aware of additional hazards they might face, as well as how to protect valuable information and equipment.
+Contractors working on a construction site for the military need to be aware of additional hazards they might face and how to protect valuable information and equipment.

-Similar to OSHA, the EM 385 training depends on your level of responsibility:
+Similar to OSHA, the training depends on your level of responsibility:

-Explore our online EM 385 manual training courses to find the right one to meet your compliance needs.
+Explore our online EM 385-1-1 training courses to find the right one to meet your compliance needs.